irajgill/ZK-Private-Prover/ZK_PROVER_VULT_ARCHITECTURE.md

      - Per‑tx status to **`verified`**.
      - Batch status to **`completed`**.

-An optional monitor (not required for Phase 1) can then:
+An optional monitor can then:
 - Watch for `completed` batches and drive **L1 settlement** (anchoring or full proof verification).

 ---